 - If an organization wishes to deviate from the policy, a special request may be made to the Office of Student Engagement & Leadership in the Student Union, Room 169, 337-482-6272.

-- All student organization sponsored events** – held on campus - must be registered and approved in Engage prior to promoting the event.
+- All student organization-sponsored events held on campus must be registered and approved in Engage TWO WEEKS prior to promoting the event.

 - All events must have a designated “Event Host.”
-This person will be the liaison between the facility management and the student organization.
-This may be the same person who booked the facility.
-The Event Host is responsible to ensure that the event capacity restrictions, the Campus Events Framework, applicable Public Health Guidance, and all other University health and safety protocols are adhered to at the event.
+This is the person who reserves the venue for the event.
+The Event Host may be University staff, a faculty member, or student.
+The Event Host is responsible for ensuring the event capacity restrictions, Campus Events Framework, applicable Public Health Guidance, and all other University health and safety protocols are adhered to at the event.

 - All events must have a designated “Crowd Monitor.”
-There should one Crowd Monitor for every 250 attendees expected.
-The Crowd Monitor is the individual assigned by the Event Host and is responsible for monitoring social distancing and mask wearing at events and informing the Event Host of any issues that need to be addressed.
+Crowd monitors are recommended (but not required) for outdoor events.
+The Crowd Monitor for indoor events is the individual assigned by the Event Host and is responsible for monitoring social distancing and mask wearing at events and informing the Event Host of any issues that need to be addressed.